MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### Can customers purchase more capacity for an environment associated with a Team?

 No. Dataverse for Teams provides support for approximately 1 million rows per team.
 Although existing apps and chatbots will continue to work when a Dataverse for Teams environment reaches the per environment limit (2GB), users who want to create a new app, flow, or chatbot in the environment will need to :
-1. Purchase Power Apps, Power Automate, and Power Virtual Agents subscriptions based on their needs and start building their new app, flow, or chatbot in a Common Data Service environment.
+1. Purchase Power Apps, Power Automate, and Power Virtual Agents subscriptions based on their needs and start building their new app, flow, or chatbot in a Dataverse environment.
-2. Promote the existing Dataverse for Teams environment to Common Data Service in the Power Platform admin center and, if needed, purchase Power Apps, Power Automate, or Power Virtual Agents subscriptions based on their needs.
+2. Promote the existing Dataverse for Teams environment to Dataverse in the Power Platform admin center and, if needed, purchase Power Apps, Power Automate, or Power Virtual Agents subscriptions based on their needs.

 > [!NOTE]
-> The capability to promote Dataverse for Teams environments to Common Data Service won’t be available at public preview, but is expected to be available by general availability (GA).
+> The capability to promote Dataverse for Teams environments to Dataverse won’t be available at public preview, but is expected to be available by general availability (GA).

-### Can customers package and export their solution (app/flow/chatbots) built in Dataverse for Teams, and then import that into a Common Data Service environment (assuming they have the corresponding license including access rights to Microsoft Common Data Service)?
+### Can customers package and export their solution (app/flow/chatbots) built in Dataverse for Teams, and then import that into a Dataverse environment (assuming they have the corresponding license including access rights to Microsoft Dataverse)?

 This capability is not available in public preview but is included in our roadmap.

 ### Other than adding capacity, what are the other reasons to promote a Dataverse for Teams environment?

-Promoting an environment from Dataverse for Teams to Common Data Service will enable customers to take advantage of additional capacity, capabilities, such as:
+Promoting an environment from Dataverse for Teams to Dataverse will enable customers to take advantage of additional capacity, capabilities, such as:
 -	Enterprise ALM, data types
 -	Support for log and managed data lake
 -	Rich access control, auditing
 -	Governance and security

 > [!NOTE]
-> Accessing an environment with Common Data Service requires all users to have a corresponding standalone Power Platform license for each service being utilized.
+> Accessing an environment with Dataverse requires all users to have a corresponding standalone Power Platform license for each service being utilized.

-### Why do I see Common Data Service plan in select Microsoft 365 subscriptions?
+### Why do I see Dataverse plan in select Microsoft 365 subscriptions?
 Is this related to Dataverse for Teams?

-No. A limited set of Common Data Service capabilities were recently added to Microsoft 365 licenses to support service capabilities available (for example, Microsoft Project).
-A standalone Power Apps, Power Automate, or Power Virtual Agents plan is still needed to run apps/flows/bots with Common Data Service.
+No. A limited set of Dataverse capabilities were recently added to Microsoft 365 licenses to support service capabilities available (for example, Microsoft Project).
+A standalone Power Apps, Power Automate, or Power Virtual Agents plan is still needed to run apps/flows/bots with Dataverse.
 Review the [Project Service description](https://docs.microsoft.com/office365/servicedescriptions/project-online-service-description/project-online-service-description) for more details on the feature.

 > [!NOTE]
-> There is a service plan called *Common Data Service for Teams* that is related to the Dataverse for Teams capabilities.
+> There is a service plan called *Dataverse for Teams* that is related to the Dataverse for Teams capabilities.

 ### Is geo migration supported for Dataverse for Teams environments?
 Geo migration is not supported for Dataverse for Teams environments.